qhan18/intraday-metastability/README.md

 The pipeline estimates a nonparametric local drift and diffusion from rolling windows of high-frequency price data, reconstructs an implied potential \(U(x)\), labels the window as `single_well`, `double_well`, or `unclear`, and then tests whether those regime features add value to simple prediction tasks.

+**The current public notebook run uses synthetic data to validate the end-to-end research pipeline.** The goal at this stage is to confirm that the full workflow behaves sensibly, produces interpretable structural outputs, and supports downstream modeling before moving to real market data.

-The current notebook run should be viewed as a **pipeline validation and research prototype**, not a final trading result.
-The goal at this stage is to evaluate whether the full workflow behaves sensibly and whether the regime features appear informative enough to justify a stronger next version.
+The current notebook run should therefore be viewed as a **pipeline validation and research prototype**, not a final trading result.

 ---